WValleyy/BA/README.md

 ## Folder Structure

 ### 1. `crawl_data/`
 This folder contains the implementation of a data crawling workflow for extracting information from social media platforms (Twitter, Telegram, etc.).
 The objective is to gather relevant data for building a recommendation system.
-The workflow extracts data such as user profiles, posts, engagement metrics, and other relevant information to train the recommendation model.
+The workflow extracts data such as user profiles, posts and other relevant information to train the recommendation model.